-The Tesla Powerwall and other energy storage systems also qualify for the tax credit, but only if they are charged with an eligible solar power system.
+The Tesla Powerwall and other energy storage systems also qualify for the 30% federal solar tax credit, but only if they are connected to and charged with an eligible solar power system.

 Since the Tesla solar roof has become a very popular product, delivery times can be long in some regions.
-According to the company website, the delivery time can range from one week to six months.
-However, some homeowners have reported longer waiting times.
+According to the company website, the delivery time can range from several weeks to six months.
+However, many homeowners have reported far longer waiting times and outright cancellations.

-There are now also reports of Tesla pausing scheduling new solar roof installations in most markets in the US.
+There have also been multiple reports of Tesla pausing scheduling new solar roof installations in most markets in the US.
 It’s not clear what’s going on, but it might be due to solar roof not being profitable for Tesla.

 Comparing the Tesla Solar Roof with Competing Products

-Tesla has a remarkable brand positioning, but there are other solar roof providers who also offer excellent products.
-In fact, some of them have been selling solar roofs for more than a decade, long before Tesla launched its own.
+Tesla enjoys a remarkable brand popularity, but there are other solar roof providers offering excellent products.
+In fact, some of them have been selling solar roofs for more than a decade, long before Tesla launched its own following the acquisition of SolarCity.
 The list of solar roof providers includes:

 - Luma Solar

 - Forward Solar